 Milwaukee students from low-income families are eligible to receive vouchers to attend any participating private school in the state.

 In 2015–16, the maximum voucher amount is $7,214 for grades K–8 and $7,860 for grades 9–12.
-Each school year, maximum voucher payments increase by a percentage equal to the percentage increase in general school aid to Wisconsin public schools.
-The voucher may not exceed the private school’s per-student costs, including operating expenses and debt service.
+Each school year, maximum voucher payments increase by a dollar amount equal to the dollar amount increase in general school aid to Wisconsin public schools.
 Parents of students in grades 9–12 that have an income greater than 220 percent of the federal poverty level ($53,350 for a family of four in 2015–16) may be charged additional tuition above the voucher amount.

 Students who live in Milwaukee and whose family income does not exceed 300 percent of the federal poverty level are eligible ($72,750 for a family of four in 2015-16); moreover, a family’s income limit increases by $7,000 if the student’s parents/legal guardians are married.
 Students who are continuing the program from previous years and those who were on a school’s waiting list in the prior year because the school did not have space available do not need to demonstrate income eligibility.
 Once a student receives a voucher, that student is able to keep it, regardless of his or her family’s future income.